 Investing in any mutual fund involves risk, including the risk that you may receive little or no return on your investment, and the risk that you may lose part or all of the money you invest.
 Before you invest in the Fund, you should carefully evaluate the risks.
 Because of the nature of the Fund, you should consider your investment to be a long-term investment that typically provides the best results when held for a number of years.
 The information below describes the principal risks you assume when investing in the Fund.
+For purposes of the "The risks of investing in the Fund" section, a reference to the Manager may also include MIMAK with respect to its role as sub-advisor of the Fund.
 Please see the SAI for a further discussion of these risks and other risks not discussed here.